drigesh/chrome-extension/README.md

 # Web Time Tracker (Chrome Extension)
 ### Description
 This is a chrome extension that will what domain the user is visiting and the time user spent on respective pages.
 Users can find it helpful to improve the browsing habits.

+_This project is distributed and prepared under the guidance of Coding Club, IIT Guwahati._

 ***
 ### Features and Guide